-Early implementation should strike a balance between immediate action and long-term resilience building.
-Measure Q can deliver early wins by funding a mix of shovel-ready projects - including both capital improvements and ready-to-launch one-time programs or operations- alongside planning and pre-development efforts that will build a robust pipeline of future projects.
+Early implementation should strike a balance between immediate action and long-term capacity building.
+Measure Q can deliver early wins by funding a mix of shovel-ready projects alongside planning and pre-development efforts that will build a robust pipeline of future projects.
 Priorities for early action include visible investments in South County communities to demonstrate responsiveness and equity in action, and investments in projects within high hazard communities.